edgedelta/docs/docs/appendices/on-prem-rehydration.md

   --from-literal=ed-rehydration-token="<token value goes here>"
 ```

-4. Access the Edge Delta Admin portal, specifically the [Rehydrations](https://app.edgedelta.com/rehydrations) page, click **Settings**, and then enable **On Prem Rehydration** for your organization's rehydrations.
+4.Access the Edge Delta Admin portal, specifically the [Rehydrations](https://app.edgedelta.com/rehydrations) page, click **Settings**, and then enable **On Prem Rehydration** for your organization's rehydrations.

 > **Note**
 >
 > This setting may be hidden for your organization.
 If you do not see this option, then please contact Edge Delta.

-5. Deploy the rehydration handler.
+5.Deploy the rehydration handler.

 ```
 kubectl apply -f https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-handler-faasless.yml;
 ```

-6. Deploy the rehydration poller YML.
+6.Deploy the rehydration poller YML.
 Specifically:

-- Download [this file](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-poller-faasless.yml) to a local file /tmp/rehydration-poller.yml
+- Download poller YML to a local file /tmp/rehydration-poller.yml

 ```
 curl https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-poller-faasless.yml -o /tmp/rehydration-poller-faasless.yml